How to Get Rid of Carpenter Bees

 Next, chemical insecticides can be sprayed directly into the holes in order to target the active site or sites.
-This kills the carpenter bees on contact.
+This what kills carpenter bees instantly that are on contact.
 There are also residual insecticides which can be applied to prevent future infestations.
 This is certainly a powerful and effective approach to get rid of carpenter bees.

 Any and all holes that the bees have created during the tunneling process need to be plugged or patched to ward off future carpenter bee activity.
 Another option is to use carpenter bee traps.
 The traps use chemicals to lure the bees into a secure area from which they cannot escape.
 The bees are killed on contact.
 Pheromones, which are powerful attractants, are released, to lure any additional bees into the enclosed area of the trap.
 This is a great way to get rid of carpenter bees inside your home.

 Finally, a great way to get rid of carpenter bees once and for all is to retain a pest control professional.
 Perhaps you’d rather not deal with a carpenter bee infestation yourself.
 Or maybe you want to ensure that the job is done right the first time.
 Whatever the case may be, living with carpenter bees in your house is certainly an untenable situation.